 Very few flowers say “summer” like the Sunflower.
-They grow extremely well here in Missouri.
-They tolerate the heat, the humidity, are resistant to many pests and they look beautiful in the garden.
+They grow exceptionally well here in Missouri.
+They tolerate the humidity, resist many pests, and look beautiful in the garden.

 Sunflowers are easy to grow.
 They are well-loved by the bees, and even the birds will favor them if you allow the brown centers to ripen into heavy heads filled with seeds.

 Have you looked at buying sunflower seeds?
 There are so many varieties.
 Some are grown for seeds, some for the oil, and others are grown for cut flowers.